SnowBroScott/emberhold-canonical/docs/playbooks/avatar-generation.md

 Scott's favorite avatars came from **loose briefs where the engine authored unsupervised.** The over-specified generations were the weakest.

 **Brief the floor + the intent.
 Leave latitude on execution.** Don't throttle a Ferrari to 20mph.

+The tension with Rules 1, 2, 3 and 8 is real and it resolves cleanly: **pin the axes, free the content.** Tell it *that* a character has a job — never *which* job.
+Tell it *that* the three head angles must differ — never *which* angles.
+Tell it what already exists — never what to make instead.

+The lion whose mane is made of fire, the orc mechanic with goggles and a little braid, the tavern cat refusing to look at the camera — nobody asked for any of those.
+That's the engine doing the thing it's for.